Imperfect Competition: Large Companies and Oligopoly

 The basic idea is to pursue strategies that change competition from accepting and reacting to changes in the industry price to include other, controllable factors.
 Some of them are listed in Competition, Perfect and Imperfect.
 Another set of strategies is to grow the company through innovation – developing or adopting new technology, new products and production processes, and organizational innovation.
 These strategies will change the industry structure from perfect competition to imperfect competition.

 One way is through technological innovation in production that leads to economies of scale.
-Suppliers of capital equipment and production systems, including informational technology, are under constant competitive pressure to improve the equipment, software and services they sell to manufacturers.
+Suppliers of capital equipment and production systems, including information technology, are under constant competitive pressure to improve the equipment, software and services they sell to manufacturers.
 This is a major source of increased productivity and innovation in our economy.
 Companies that buy the latest capital equipment and management information systems often can increase the size (scale) and complexity (scope) of their operations and reduce their unit costs.
 This dynamic leads to an industry dominated by a small number of large producers relative to the size of the market.
 This is the definition of an oligopoly.

 Three Questions